 Additionally, if you’re an avid fan of reading or watching TV in bed, you might want to consider a light-up headboard.
 This solution provides just the soft light you need at the touch of a hand.

-Last, but certainly not least, you’ll need to choose your size.
+Last, but certainly not least from our bed buying guide, you’ll need to choose your size.
 This will likely come down to if you’re sleeping solo or with a partner, and how much room you prefer to have.

 Twin: Ideal for children